W. D. M. Bell: Big game hunter

 He disliked the double rifles considered archetypal for the African hunting of his time due to what he considered recoil so heavy as to be detrimental to accuracy, their delicacy in the field, their weight, and the unreliable sporting ammunition of the day.

 He particularly praised a Mannlicher M1893 rifle chambered in 6.5×53mmR from George Gibbs that he used for most of his buck meat hunting in the Karamojo.
-On one occasion in West Africa in the midst of a famine he killed a herd of 23 forest buffalo using a .22 Savage Hi-Power rifle with lung shots.
+On one occasion in West Africa in the midst of a famine he killed a herd of 23 forest buffalo using a .22 Savage Hi-Power rifle with lung shots, in order to feed a local villagers who were starving.

-Bell used the brain shot on elephant extensively, as it did not disturb the herd as much when the elephants were killed instantly, whereas body shots would mean the animals would run and upset the rest, causing them to stampede.
+Bell used the brain shot on elephants extensively, as it did not disturb the herd as much when the elephants were killed instantly, whereas body shots would mean the animals would run and upset the rest, causing them to stampede.
 With the brain shot he was able to shoot several animals before the herd became restless or took flight.

-He mastered an oblique shot from the rear on fleeing elephant, which was angled through the neck muscles and into the brain.
+He mastered an oblique shot from the rear on fleeing elephants, which was angled through the neck muscles and into the brain.
 This difficult shot has become known as "The Bell Shot" on elephants.

 After the First World War, he began to use the .318 Westley Richards calibre almost exclusively, observing his 'inexplicable misses' then stopped.

 In all WDM Bell shot elephants with the following cartridges: 6.5x54 Mannlicher, 7x57 Mauser (.275), .303 British, .318 Westley Richards, .350 Rigby Magnum, .416 Rigby and .450/400.

 The most elephants he shot in one day was 19.
 The most bull elephants killed for their ivory in one month was 44.
 The largest amount of money made from ivory taken in a single day was 863 pounds sterling.
 He wore out 24 pairs of boots in a year and estimated that for every bull taken, he had walked an average of 73 mi.

 Bell has become famous for his superb marksmanship.
 He was once witnessed shooting fish jumping from the surface of a lake, and he wrote of shooting flying birds out of the sky with his .318 Westley Richards rifle, in order to use up a batch of faulty ammunition.